 Making amends in recovery is another part of overcoming addiction and feelings about the past.
 You may feel like you’ve wronged people in the past, which can lead to overwhelming feelings of guilt and shame.
 Reaching out to these people can help you directly address your past actions and create a support system of people who support your recovery.

-It can be intimidating to face someone who you wronged, but it can also be therapeutic.
+It can be intimidating to face someone you wronged, but it can also be therapeutic.
 Keep in mind that trying to make amends with some people may cause them more harm, so you need also to be able to recognize these circumstances and give them space.
 When you see that others can start forgiving you, it can make it easier to forgive yourself in recovery.

 Recognize Your Progress